Gold's demise may be golden for US stocks

-Gold extended its slide on Wednesday and is headed for a new yearly low, a sign investors are not worried at all about inflation rising too far, too fast anytime soon.
+Gold, despite a slight rebound on Wednesday, is hovering at a yearly low, a sign investors are not worried at all about inflation rising too far, too fast anytime soon.
 It may also be a buy signal for U.S. stocks.

 Continue Reading Below